 Virtual Tours of Innerpeffray Library

-In order to keep visitors and staff safe and healthy we have been obliged to close our doors for the time being.
+If you are not able to visit Innerpeffray you can take an armchair tour of the Library and its collection with our Tours with the Keeper.
 When Lord Madertie founded the library he stated that it should be ‘for the benefit of all’ and the collection has been available to visitors for 340 years.
 To keep alive the Founder’s aim and some degree of continuity of access we have decided to create an occasional series of virtual tours of the library.
 New tours will be added as time and resources permit.

 Man’s Best Friend: The Dog